Last updated: September 10, 2024

 Your principal mortgage balance

 One of the easiest ways to grow home equity is to simply stay in your home and make regular payments on your mortgage.
 The goal is to reduce the principal you owe on your loan.
-Over time, as you pay down your mortgage and the value of your home increases, your equity will rise.
+Over time, as you pay down your mortgage and the value of your home increases, your equity should rise.

-While your home’s value will fluctuate over time (and could even go down certain years), the money that you pay toward your mortgage will put your equity on a path to grow over the long term.
+While your home’s value will fluctuate over time (and could even go down certain years), the money that you pay toward your mortgage may put your equity on a path to grow over the long term.

 Shorter loan term